Lula Washington Dance Theatre: History

 a nearly one million dollar grant payable over four years from the Andrew W. Mellon Foundation.
 The gift will fund building upgrades, dancers’ salaries, and administrative support.

 Building

-In 1988, the Lula Washington Contemporary Dance Foundation purchased an approximately 12,600 square-foot building on Crenshaw Boulevard in Los Angeles.
+In 1988, the Lula Washington Contemporary Dance Foundation purchased an approximately 12,600 square-foot former Italian restaurant building on Crenshaw Boulevard in Los Angeles.
 The building serves as a community cultural center and houses four dance studios, instructional areas, and the LWDT school and administrative offices.
 In 1994, the Northridge Earthquake destroyed significant parts of the building, and LWDT received a $1.3 million gift—the largest in LWDT’s history—from the Federal Emergency Management Agency to rebuild its building.

 School

 Established in the 1983, the Lula Washington Dance School offers elementary and advanced classes in ballet, jazz, African, tap, and other dance styles.
 The school’s annual Kwanzaa celebration is a South Los Angeles tradition.
 The school’s motto is, “I Do Dance, Not Drugs.”